aimxhaisse/mod-proxy-add-user/README.md

 ## Installation

-  - Compile the module (./configure && make)
+  - Compile the module (./configure --prefix=/usr && make)
-  - Copy the module to the apache module directory (/usr/lib/apache2/modules/)
+  - Copy the module to the apache module directory (sudo make install)

 Don't use a2enmod unless you know what you are doing, the order of loading is important (see Configuration).